pdf/golifx/README.md

 ```go
 func (c *Client) GetLightByID(id uint64) (light common.Light, err error)
 ```
-GetLightByID looks up a light by it's id and returns a common.Light.
+GetLightByID looks up a light by its `id` and returns a common.Light.
 May return a common.ErrNotFound error if the lookup times out without finding the light, or common.ErrDeviceInvalidType if the device exists but is not a light.